uyuni-project/tetra/README.md

 Packaging of Java projects is sometimes hard because build tools like Maven partially overlap with distro tools like RPM in functionality.

-We are trying to come up with **a tool that drastically simplifies packaging**.
+This tool's goal is to drastically simplifies packaging.

 ## Installation